Exact and Approximate Conformal Inference for Multi-Output Regression: Conformal Inference

 where $S_i(z)$ is the conformity measure for the data pair $(x_i, y_i)$ as a function of $z$ and $S_{n+1}(z)$ is the conformity measure associated with $(x_{n+1}, z)$.
-A prediction region for an unknown response $y_{n+1}$ associated with some covariate vector $x_{n+1}$ is
+Then, a $p$-value for the test shown in \Cref{eqn:conf-permute} can be constructed as $1 - \pi(z)$.
+In Section \ref{sec:exactCP} we explicitly describe the $p$-value associated with some $z$ in terms of \textit{p-value change-point sets}, which explicitly define where changes in rank occur between the conformity scores for specific observations.
+A prediction set for an unknown response $y_{n+1}$ associated with some covariate vector $x_{n+1}$ is \looseness=-1

-Then, by Lemma \ref{thm:subuniform}, with \Cref{eqn:conservative} holds for $\Gamma^{(\alpha)}(x_{n+1})$.
+Then, subuniformity holds for $(n+1)\pi(y_{n+1}) = \mathrm{Rank}(S_{n+1}(y_{n+1})),$ and \Cref{eqn:conservative} holds for $\Gamma^{(\alpha)}(x_{n+1})$.
 By the previous results, CI can also be utilized in the multivariate response case, where one is interested in quantifying uncertainty with respect to the joint behavior of a collection of responses, given a set of covariates.
-Thus, we can construct a multidimensional prediction region $\Gamma^{(\alpha)}(x_{n+1}) \subset \mathbb{R}^q$ such that \Cref{eqn:conservative} holds when $y_{n+1}$ is some $q$-dimensional random vector.
+Thus, we can construct a multidimensional prediction set $\Gamma^{(\alpha)}(x_{n+1}) \subset \mathbb{R}^q$ such that \Cref{eqn:conservative} holds when $y_{n+1}$ is some $q$-dimensional random vector.

-The first result extending conformal inference to the multivariate setting comes from \cite{lei2015conformal}, which applies conformal inference to functional data, providing bounds associated with prediction ``bands". \cite{diquigiovanni2021conformal} extends and generalizes additional results for conformal inference on functional data.
-Joint conformal prediction regions outside the functional data setting are explored in \cite{kuleshov2018conformal} and \cite{neeven2018conformal}. \cite{messoudi2020conformal, messoudi2021copula} extend these works through the use of Bonferroni- and copula-based conformal inference , respectively. \cite{cella2020valid}, \cite{kuchibhotla2020exchangeability} and \cite{johnstone2021conformal} construct joint conformal regions through the use of depth measures, \eg half-space and Mahalanobis depth, as the overall typicalness function.
+Previous results extending conformal inference to the multivariate setting comes from \cite{lei2015conformal}, which applies conformal inference to functional data, providing bounds associated with prediction ``bands''. \cite{diquigiovanni2022conformal} extends and generalizes additional results for conformal inference on functional data.
+Joint conformal prediction sets outside the functional data setting are explored in \cite{kuleshov2018conformal} and \cite{neeven2018conformal}. \cite{messoudi2020conformal, messoudi2021copula} provide extensions to these works through the use of Bonferroni- and copula-based conformal inference, respectively. \cite{cella2020valid}, \cite{kuchibhotla2020exchangeability} and \cite{johnstone2021conformal} construct joint conformal sets through the use of depth measures, \eg half-space and Mahalanobis depth, as the overall conformity measure. \cite{messoudi2022ellipsoidal} extends these works by generating adaptive conformal predictive regions in multiple dimensions.
+Applications of conformal inference have been seen in healthcare \citep{olsson2022estimating}, drug discovery \citep{cortes2019concepts, eklund2015application, alvarsson2021predicting}, and decision support \citep{wasilefsky2023responsible}, to name a few.
+For a thorough treatment on conformal inference in general, we point the interested reader to \cite{fontana2023conformal} and \cite{angelopoulos2023conformal}.
+We also point the reader to \cite{hallin2010multivariate} for an approach to generate quantiles for multi-output regression.